eddiewebb/json-resume/src/content/blog/adv/checklist.md

 ## ADV motorcycle camping checklist

 This list is my "am I ready to go" list for prep up to and final inspection.
-It assumes I already have basics, which I track ahead of time in my [motorcycle camping supply list](./supplies) page.
+It assumes I already have basics, which I try to shop for ahead of time in my [motorcycle camping supply list](./supplies) page.